syncfusion-content/xamarin-docs/Xamarin/SfListView/Sorting.md

 {% endhighlight %}
 {% endtabs %}

 The following screenshot shows the output when items are sorted by year.
-You can download the entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SortByYear-641250936)
+You can download the entire source code [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SortByYear-641250936)

 ![](SfListView_images/SfListView-Sorting1.png)